 However, if you coach advanced, hard-training clients or athletes, tell them you’re going to help with their unique workout-nutrition needs.

 Endurance athletes, bodybuilders, or those looking to maximize muscle gain could add a protein and carbohydrate drink during their workout.
-We usually recommend about 15g of protein and 30g of carbohydrate per hour of exercise.
+We usually recommend about 15 g of protein and 30-45 g of carbohydrate per hour of exercise.

-Physique competitors, as well as people trying to maximize fat loss, could add branched chain amino acids (or essential amino acids) during their workout.
-We usually recommend 5-10g of BCAA or EAA per hour of exercise.
+Physique competitors, as well as people trying to maximize fat loss, could add essential amino acids (or branched chain amino acids) during their workout.
+We usually recommend 5-15 g of EAA (or BCAA) per hour of exercise.

 In the end, rather than having one stock answer here, you need to be clear about who you’re working with.